akhil97/Final-Project-Group2/README.md

 >
 > python3 train.py --model {model-name}
 <br>
-Replace model-name with "VGG16", "VGG19", "Inception", "Resnet", "Xception", "CNN-KNN" to use the train script.
+Replace model-name with "VGG16", "VGG19", "Inception", "Resnet", "Xception", "'CNNmodel'" to use the train script.
 The environment in which the code is running should have the following packages installed:- <br>
 1. tensorflow == 2.11.0 <br>
 2. keras == 2.11.0 <br>